nammoooo/Developer_Networking_Platform/README.md

 [Instagram](https://www.instagram.com/developergroup.in) - the vast majority of developers love to use Instagram in their spare time

-Twitter -  influencers start discussions, they followers to join in and share their views on various topics.
+[Twitter](https://followerwonk.com/) -  influencers start discussions, they ask followers to join in and share their views on various topics.
 By joining/following discussions, developers connect with each other

-YouTube - developers use it to interact with other developers, to find solutions for the issues they encountered and to offer their original content.
+[YouTube](https://developers.google.com/youtube) - developers use it to interact with other developers, to find solutions for the issues they encountered and to offer their original content.

-Reddit - the most popular social network for developers - related to specific topics, such as different programming languages and frameworks.
+[Reddit](https://www.reddit.com/) - the most popular social network for developers - related to specific topics, such as different programming languages and frameworks.

-Forums - Some of the most popular forums - CodeProject, XDA developers, Apple developer forum, salesforce developer forums, Drupal forum or WordPress forum etc.
+[Forums](https://developer.apple.com/forums/) - Some of the most popular forums - CodeProject, XDA developers, Apple developer forum, salesforce developer forums, Drupal forum or WordPress forum etc.